zhouby-zjl/drtp/README.md

 [3] Boyang Zhou.
 Resilient Route Generation System for Reliable Communication in Power Grid Phasor Measurement System.
 DF220483US.
 2022. (publication)

+We are looking forward to new project opportunity in making the DRTP growing up.

  *********************************************************************************
 This work is licensed under CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).